FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/event-subscribers/user-context.rst

     before a controller would be called.
 But the user context is handled only after security happened.
 Security in turn only happens after the routing.
-    If the routing does not find a route, the request is aborted with a "not found" error.
+    If the routing does not find a route, the request is aborted with a "not found" error and the listener is never triggered.

+    The event subscriber has priority ``7`` which makes it act right after the security listener which has priority ``8``.
+The reason to use a listener here rather than a controller is that many expensive operations happen later in the handling of the request.
+Having this listener avoids those.

 .. caution::

-    If you are using `Symfony2 security <http://symfony.com/doc/current/book/security.html>`_, make sure that this route is inside the firewall for which you are doing the cache groups.
+    If you are using `Symfony2 security <http://symfony.com/doc/current/book/security.html>`_, for the hash generation, make sure that this route is inside the firewall for which you are doing the cache groups.

 Enable the subscriber with the default settings: